 Movie stars can be deceitful too.
-A star can drop out of a movie that they only accepted so that rivals and peers won’t win, thus moving on to other projects.
-The shallow star also benefits because it keeps their name in the press, but if stars do this as many times as Ellen Page has then the work will dry up.
+Stars can drop out of movies that they only accepted so that rivals and peers won’t win, thus moving on to other projects.
+The shallow stars also benefits because it keeps their names in the press, but if stars do this as many times as Ellen Page has then the work will dry up.
 That actress went from being a part of the A-list to slumming it on some NetFlix series based on Gerard Way’s The Umbrella Academy (a comic book whose publication dates range from 2007 to 2013).
 Directors are luckier than stars.
-There are two directors who were fired 3 times during the making of films whose initials are T and G. Francis Ford Coppola is still the credited director of The Godfather, whereas Tony Scott is still the credited director of Top Gun.
+There are two directors who were fired 3 times during the making of films whose initials are T and G. Francis Ford Coppola is still the credited director of The Godfather, likewise with Tony Scott on Top Gun.
 Francis had it worse because he was betrayed by friends.
+Tony was just reckless.
 During the making of Apocalypse Now, Francis tried to commit suicide on three occasions.
 For all we know, he may have been doing that to prevent being fired.

-When being asked to spill the juicy Tinseltown tea (a.k.a. dish the gossip), Nick Wechsler told Julia Phillips (the author of You’ll Never Eat Lunch in This Town Again) that Platoon is a light bulb in comparison to Apocalypse Now being a supernova.
-When Nick became the executive producer of Sex, Lies, and Videotape, Julia made a similarly pithy comparison by noting that it was systematically (purposefully) Thirtysomething on the big screen.
+When being asked to spill the juicy Tinseltown tea (a.k.a. dish the gossip), Nick Wechsler told Julia Phillips (the author of You’ll Never Eat Lunch in This Town Again) that Platoon is a light bulb when compared to Apocalypse Now as a supernova.
+When he became the executive producer of Sex, Lies, and Videotape, she made a similarly pithy comparison by noting that it was purposefully Thirtysomething on the big screen.
 This was in the late eighties – a time when Julia was worried that Anne Rice’s Interview with the Vampire was going to be adapted for the small screen.
 Julia was a movie producer who played a part in the success of iconic classics like The Sting, Taxi Driver, Close Encounters of the Third Kind and what would’ve been a longer legacy.
-It’s sad because she consolidated the importance of female producers, thus paved the way for someone like Kathleen Kennedy to corporately succeed.
+It’s sad because she consolidated the importance of female producers, thus paving the way for someone like Kathleen Kennedy to corporately succeed.
 Julia humbly described the role of a producer as not having a specific job on sets.

 Power brokers can only get you so far.
 Even someone like Spielberg is guilty of using the casting couch.
 During the casting sessions of Close Encounters of the Third Kind, Spielberg and Richard Dreyfuss had a tactic where they would move their chairs away from the table each time that they saw an actress who was a plain Jane.
 The code was “We’re backing off from her” – the message offended Julia when even a masterful actress like Meryl Streep was given the cold shoulder.
 The arrival of Kathryn Walker (who Julia thought had an extremely strong presence) elicited the strongest scraping of the floor.
 However, even Richard was a little aghast when Spielberg expressed an interest in casting a bimbo who he was fornicating.
 Another contender was Mary Beth Hurt, who was married to William Hurt.
 The actress who eventually played Jillian (Melinda Dillon) was also married, but time was running out and the studio wanted someone with at least one famous credit to her name.